RyanTDL/tp/docs/UserGuide.md

 ### Add an activity to your favourites: `activity`
 Adds a new activity to your favourites list.

-Format: `activity [name of activity], [location], [price]`
+Format: `activity [name of activity], [LOCATION], [PRICE]`

 > Note: The `location` and `price` must be within the [legend](#Legend).
-> Ensure the formatting is strictly followed, including the spacing.
+> Ensure the formatting is strictly followed, including the spacing and the capitalisation for location and price.
-> For example, `activity Paragliding, C, S` will be registered, whereas `activity Paragliding,C,S` will result in an error.
+> For example, `activity Paragliding, C, S` will be registered, whereas `activity Paragliding,C,S` or 'activity Paragliding, c, s' will result in an error.

 Example of usage:
 `activity Paragliding, C, S`